edinburghlivinglab/dds/pages/fast_hack.md

 Although we have identified a number of Food and Sustainability [sub-themes]({{ site.baseurl }}/project_overview),  each of these is still pretty broad.
 Your team will need to think about your interest and priorities within your chosen sub-theme.
 You will need to plan:

-* Where to go during the Fast Hack
+* Where to go during the Fast Hack.
-* Who to talk to &mdash; may be teams, individuals, organisations
+* Who to talk to &mdash; may be teams, individuals, organisations.
-* What you want to find out (types of information to collect)
+* What you want to find out (types of data to collect).
-* Practicalities: any equipment needed, staying in touch on the day, storing information...
+* Practicalities: any equipment needed, staying in touch on the day, storing information, etc.

 At the same time as planning how to use your time, you should be ready to follow up on interesting, unexpected things you might stumble across during your investigation.